AY2324S2-CS2103T-F13-2/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person
+### Selecting a client

-1. Deleting a person while all people are being shown
+1. Selecting a client while all clients are being shown

-   1. Prerequisites: List all people using the `list` command.
-Multiple people in the list.
+    1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.

-   1. Test case: `delete 1`<br>
+    1. Test case: `select 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First client's details are displayed in the profile panel.
+Details of the selected client shown in the status message.

-   1. Test case: `delete 0`<br>
+    1. Test case: `select 0`<br>
-      Expected: No person is deleted.
+       Expected: No client is selected.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect select commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+1. Selecting a client after finding for a specific client by name

+    1. Prerequisites: Find clients with 'alex' in their name using the `find alex` command.
+One client in the list (if using sample data).

+    1. Test case: `select 1`<br>
+       Expected: Similar to select while all clients are being shown.

+    1. Test case: `select 0`<br>
+       Expected: Similar to select while all clients are being shown.

+    1. Other incorrect select commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to select while all clients are being shown.

 --------------------------------------------------------------------------------------------------------------------